larakek/health-check/README.md

 Health Check is a package for the Laravel application that allows you to understand if your application is unhealthy.

-The package could handle http probes and command probes.
+The package can handle http probes and command probes.